Louis Castle joins GreenPark Sports as chief product officer

 A long career

-Besides Amazon, Castle also worked at Kixeye, where he spearheaded the creation of War Commander: Rogue Assault, a mobile strategy game that debuted in 2016 and helped Kixeye to get acquired in 2019 by Stillfront for $90 million.
+Besides Amazon, Castle also worked at Kixeye, where he spearheaded the creation of War Commander: Rogue Assault, a mobile strategy game that debuted in 2016.
+This helped make Kixeye an acquisition target, and in 2019, Stillfront did so for $90 million.

-Castle started his career in 1982 and he cofounded Westwood Studios in Las Vegas with Brett Sperry.
+Castle started his career in 1982.
+In 1985, he cofounded Westwood Studios in Las Vegas with Brett Sperry.
 That company created more than 100 games, including the top-selling Command & Conquer, Steven Spielberg’s Boom Blox, and original licensed games for The Lord of the Rings.
 I was a big fan of Westwood’s Dune II, the first big hit in real-time strategy.
-Electronic Arts acquired Westwood Studios in 1998, and eventually shut down the studio in 2003.
+Electronic Arts acquired Westwood Studios in 1998, and the publisher shut down it down in 2003.

 Castle went on the work at Instant Action, Zynga, and Shuffle Master.
 Castle has received dozens of industry honors and awards for technology, art and management.
-Among them he received a BAFTA award for Boom Blox, and he is the second individual in the computer games industry to have been honored with the Game Developer Associations lifetime achievement award (1999), and received the Industry Icon Award at The Game Awards.
+He received a BAFTA award for Boom Blox, and he is the second individual in the computer game industry to have been honored with the Game Developer Associations lifetime achievement award (1999), and received the Industry Icon Award at The Game Awards.

 Castle said he sees GreenPark Sports as the future of fandom.